stevehook/dekho/README.md

     $ createdb --no-password dekho_development
     $ createdb --no-password dekho_test

+###Seed data

+Running the seeds.js script will create the test user, bob@example.com, with password secret, and some sample data.

+    $ node server/data/seeds.js

 ##Deployment

 In order to deploy to Heroku you either need to build the static assets